Do you need a graduate degree to compete right now? Probably not

 Advanced degrees could hedge against a recession

-Employers are likely reducing education requirements to fill slots, which can be difficult in a tight labor market like this one, experts say.
+Employers are likely to reduce education requirements to fill slots, which can be difficult in a tight labor market like this one, experts say.
 But that doesn’t mean it will last.

 “Nobody can quite explain what we’re going through now; I think everyone thinks it’s temporary,” says Gordon Lafer, a professor in the Labor Education & Research Center at the University of Oregon.